2013-03-13l 조회수 1245

 Bhandari, a PhD candidate in the School of Mechanical and Aerospace Engineering, was the one who spearheaded the rural electrification project into effect in his native country.
 This was not his first time leading such a project.

-We have, including this one, completed four projects in Nepal, recalls Bhandari, We had a 2.2kW PVP in Lamtang in 2011, a rather small PVP installation in Rimche and in 2011 and 2012, a 7kW PVP installation in Thingan.
-The current project was an expansion to what we did last year.
+“We have, including this one, completed four projects in Nepal,” recalls Bhandari, “We had a 2.2kW PVP in Lamtang in 2011, a rather small PVP installation in Rimche and in 2011 and 2012, a 7kW PVP installation in Thingan.
+The current project was an expansion to what we did last year.”

-We refers to the Solar Nepal Volunteer Corps that consists of thirty seven Korean students and three professors led by Prof. Ahn Sung Hoon (MAE,SNU) who has been actively supporting Bhandaris mission.
+“We” refers to the “Solar Nepal Volunteer Corps” that consists of thirty seven Korean students and three professors led by Prof. Ahn Sung Hoon (MAE,SNU) who has been actively supporting Bhandari’s mission.

 This time, Bhandari undertook a government level project that involved High Voltage Transmission which had to be distributed to about 126 new houses.
 The whole project incorporated three sources of energy: A 3kW Wind Turbine, 2kW PVP (Solar Panels) and a 20kW Hydro Power Plant.

-ondol system and organized a science exhibition in a local school as part of the social responsibility program.
+In addition, the project implemented the “ondol” system and organized a science exhibition in a local school as part of the social responsibility program.
 It was an achievement in itself

 for Bhandari to convince Prof. Ahn that he was capable of completing such a project as large amounts of funding were obviously required.

-For students, this is a mega project.
-I dont think there has been a student project of such scale in Korean history claims Bhandari, Fortunately, the Korean government and private donors financed us.
+“For students, this is a mega project.
+I don’t think there has been a student project of such scale in Korean history” claims Bhandari, “Fortunately, the Korean government and private donors financed us.”

 But what made a mechanical engineering graduate take on such an ambitious civil project?

-We wanted to impact the lives of people living in rural Nepal and we found out that the best way to do so was to focus on renewable energy.
+“We wanted to impact the lives of people living in rural Nepal and we found out that the best way to do so was to focus on renewable energy.
 This required both mechanical and civil engineering.
 With the suggestion and help of some of my colleagues and professors and with a handy

-handbook, not only were we able to attract funds and design the whole project but also implement it on the field in a short span of time.
+handbook, not only were we able to attract funds and design the whole project but also implement it on the field in a short span of time.”

 The design and placement of the powerplants in the project are unique.
 The whole system is, in fact, a smaller

-mini-grid where power plants are interconnected to provide a stable supply chain.
+version of a grid, or rather called a “mini-grid” where power plants are interconnected to provide a stable supply chain.
 So if one of the sources needs maintenance or fails abruptly, there will still be power.
 But first, the sources need to be synchronized to one another.

-We are still working on that, states
+“We are still working on that,” states

-It is definitely a technical hurdle right now.
-We have thought of two methods through which this can be accomplished, one possible being the Grid Tie Inverter which automatically matches the frequency between the Follower (slave) and Leader (master) sources.
+Bhandari in between tea sips, “It is definitely a technical hurdle right now.
+We have thought of two methods through which this can be accomplished, one possible being the Grid Tie Inverter which automatically matches the frequency between the “Follower” (slave) and “Leader” (master) sources.”
 He further adds that this will take more time.

 The Korean Volunteer team arrived a week before the handing over ceremony of the project to the local consumer community and worked extremely hard in an unfamiliar climate.
-By the time they had worn the silk scarf as a gesture of appreciation from the village, they had been able to install
+By the time they had worn the silk scarf as a gesture of appreciation from the village, they had been able to install “ondol”- the Korean traditional floor heating technique- in some homes and organize a science exhibition in a local school.

 The project was supposed to begin on February 3rd but due to a host of unavoidable circumstances, it could not take place.
+“Firstly, we could not obtain the hardware required in time and secondly, working with backward, illiterate and untrained workforce was

+challenging.”
 The deal was simple: the village provided the labor force while Korea financed.
 Even so, as Bhandari states, it was difficult to get the locals to work daily.
 This eventually prevented the project to meet its deadline.

-We want a sustainable future for the people of the village. adds Bhandari, Keeping this model in mind, we have encouraged and helped the villagers to
+The project now is at its final stage.
+“We want a sustainable future for the people of the village.” adds Bhandari, “Keeping this model in mind, we have encouraged and helped the villagers to

 start a poultry farm, mushroom farm and an electric mill so that they could turn energy into hard cash.
-Not only are we aiding in eradicating darkness but poverty as well.
+Not only are we aiding in eradicating darkness but poverty as well.”

 It is a project like this that improves how people go on about their lives.
 A small combined effort from the fortunate to the unfortunate can make a world of a difference.
 However, Bhandari insists that this needs continuity and that the next generation should, at least, help those who need the most.